ilyakashtelyan/pmc-docs/docs/source/epub.rst

 During this task, the vendor has an option to open a query to the authors via the Send email interface.

-Video: JPS - Publishing an article in OJS
+Video: Publishing an article in OJS
 -----------------------------------------

 .. raw:: html